kolinsturt/kolinsturt.github.io/_posts/2011-11-15-aes_encryption_using_openssl.md

 	EVP_EncryptInit_ex(cipherContext, EVP_aes_256_cbc(), NULL, keyChar, ivChar);

-We use the update function to provide data to be encrypted.
-This can be called multiple times to add chunks of data to be encrypted.
+Use the update function to provide cleartext data.
+You can call it multiple times to append unencrypted data.

 	EVP_EncryptUpdate(cipherContext, cipherTextChar, &length, plainTextChar, plainTextLength);

-When we are finished adding data to be encrypted, we call the finalize function.
+When you're finished adding data, call the finalize function.
 This will finish writing all encrypted bytes:

 	EVP_EncryptFinal_ex(cipherContext, cipherTextChar + length, &length);